 Complaints about the use of your personal data

-If you wish to raise a complaint on how we have handled your personal data, you can contact us to have the matter investigated by writing to Brian Noctor, Practice Manager, The Square, Gillingham, Dorset, SP8 4AX.
+If you wish to raise a complaint on how we have handled your personal data, you can contact us to have the matter investigated by writing to Brian Noctor, Practice Director at firstname.lastname@example.org or to The Square, Gillingham, Dorset, SP8 4AX.

 If you are not satisfied with our response or believe we are processing your personal data not in accordance with the law, you can complain to the Information Commissioner’s Office.
 Find out on their website how to report a concern.